sandialabs/vvtest/README.md

 * Test parameterization, allowing a single script file to produce multiple test instances with different parameter values
 * Inter-test dependencies - tests can depend on other tests.
-Dependencies are run first and the results are available in the dependent test.
+Dependencies are run first and the results are available to the dependent test.
 * Test selection and execution control, such as by keyword, parameter, platform, and a general option string
 * Tests can be any script language, but there is built-in support for Python